Hubei University of Chinese Medicine: Infrastructure

-The college has three secondary schools, four affiliated hospitals, four State-Level (highest level) Medical Research Centers and 10 Research Institutions.
+The college has three secondary schools, four affiliated hospitals, four State-Level (highest level) Medical Research Centers, and 10 Research Institutions.

-The university occupies 161 acre with a total construction of about 470, 000m2.
-The university has 15 departments, 28 specialties for bachelor's degree and 9 specialties for professional training, 28 specialties for master's degree and 16 specialties for doctor degree; more than 104 bases for clinical practice, including 7 affiliated hospitals, 21 State-Level, Province-Level or College-Level laboratories for teaching.
-At present the university, has 18,000 students.
+The university occupies 161 acre with a total construction of about 470,000m2.
+The university has 15 departments, 28 specialties for bachelor's degrees and 9 specialties for professional training, 28 specialties for master's degrees, and 16 specialties for doctorate degrees; more than 104 bases for clinical practice, including 7 affiliated hospitals, 21 State-Level, Province-Level or College-Level laboratories for teaching.
+At present the university has 18,000 students.

 International students

-Since 1986 when it started to enroll foreign students and students from India, Pakistan, Bangladesh, Africa, Korea, Vietnam, Mongolia, Hong Kong-Macao-Taiwan, the university has successively established such organizations as the Foreign Affairs Department, Overseas Education school and Hong Kong-Macao-Taiwan Affairs’ Office, which serve as a relatively independent facility, providing overseas students with the teaching and the affiliated facilities.
+Since 1986 when it started to enroll foreign students and students from India, Pakistan, Bangladesh, Africa, Korea, Vietnam, Mongolia, Hong Kong-Macau-Taiwan, the university has successively established such organizations as the Foreign Affairs Department, Overseas Education school and Hong Kong-Macao-Taiwan Affairs’ Office, which serve as a relatively independent facility, providing overseas students with the teaching and the affiliated facilities.

-Since 1986, the University has trained over 1600 overseas students from over 30 different countries and regions, has developed the ability to receive about 50 groups of visiting guests per year, and has exchanged and cooperated with over 50 universities, academic institution and companies from over 25 countries.
+Since 1986, the University has trained over 1,600 overseas students from over 30 countries and regions, has developed the ability to receive about 50 groups of visiting guests per year, and has exchanged and cooperated with over 50 universities, academic institutions and companies from over 25 countries.
 Up to now, the International Education School has more than 500 resident overseas students from over 30 countries and regions.
 The new campus started construction in 2004.

-The new buildings of the International Education School, consisting of accommodation, canteens, entertainment center, fitness center, gymnasium, conference rooms and offices.
+The new buildings of the International Education School, consisting of accommodation, canteens, an entertainment center, a fitness center, a gymnasium, conference rooms, and offices.